 An air mattress is okay, but let’s admit it, it’s too bulky to bring and you can’t get much warmth from it.

 Personally, I think they’re one of the most wonderful camping equipment ever made.
-Aside from assuring comfortability by providing a cushion for a feel-at-home night, it provides warmth through its insulating materials.
-They’re also very durable that my kids went crazy jumping on it.
+Aside from assuring comfort by providing a cushion for a feel-at-home night, it provides warmth through its insulating materials.
+They’re also very durable that my kids went crazy jumping on them.

 Who doesn’t want to sleep in a fluffy bed and wake up to the sound of nature, right?

 5. Buy A Catalytic Heater (Optional)